 I meet plenty of foreigners through the University when I studied there, so you will most likely not have any problem meeting people there.
 Otherwise, I also checked CouchSurfing for different events, which was a great way to mix with both foreigners and meet some Cubans.

-If you want to read more about how it was to live in Havana as a foreigner, I’ll recommend you to read this piece which I wrote for Travellettes.
+If you want to read more about how it was to live in Havana as a foreigner, I’ll recommend you to read this piece that I wrote for Travellettes.

 Q: I want to take some dance classes while in Havana, where can I do that?

-A: For dance class of different kinds try to ask Casa del Tango which offers all kinds of different styles and also Salsa, Bachata and Reggaeton.
+A: For dance classes of different kinds try to ask Casa del Tango which offers all kinds of different styles and also Salsa, Bachata, and Reggaeton.

 I took classes there and it was just great.
 I recommend that you ask them at Casa del Tango for recommendations on where it is good to go out (alone or in a group) for dancing as they will be more up to date than me.